woutrbe/webpack-starterkit/README.md

 *This is a very basic example on how to use Webpack with Babel and SASS*

+I used Vue.js as an example, you can use any JavaScript framework you like.

 ## Installation

 You can clone this repository [from GitHub](https://github.com/woutrbe/webpack-starterkit)